 Resources have been and will continue to be primarily directed at continuing progress at Curibaya, and while in between programs the Company has taken further steps to reduce project level costs by demobilizing the camp and reducing its headcount.
 The project remains drill ready and once sufficient capital has been raised to initiate drilling activity, the construction of access roads and platforms will begin.
 The Company's second drill program is expected to consist of between 2,000 - 5,000 m to test the Cambaya target area.
 The Company estimates that this work would cost between \$2.5 million and \$5.0 million.
-While the Company believes there are multiple opportunities at the much unexplored Curibaya project, having terminated the Hurricane Option, the Company is also reviewing other projects in order to maintain its portfolio approach and rebuild a pipeline of prospects for future exploration.
+While the Company believes there are multiple opportunities at the much unexplored Curibaya project, having terminated the Hurricane Option, the Company is also reviewing other projects in order to selectively rebuild a pipeline of prospects for future exploration.

-The ability of the Company to fund Curibaya drilling and other work programs, including potential future project acquisitions, will be subject to raising additional funds through the sale of common shares.
+Despite having completed the December 2023 Placement leaving the Company with \$825,589 of cash at December 31, 2023 to fund working capital and the monthly project related costs to keep its Curibaya project, permits and community relationships in good standing, the ability of the Company to fund Curibaya drilling and other work programs, including potential future project acquisitions, will be subject to raising additional funds through the sale of common shares.
 While the Company has been successful at raising capital in the past, there can be no assurance that the Company will be able to raise sufficient funds to finance its future plans.